-Plant Manager Craig Fery
+Craig Fery

 Our plant has maintained an accident-free record for almost two years.
-Our employees help each other and protect the environment and community.
-Our plant's initiative is to reduce our carbon footprint, waste, and CO2.
+Our employees help each other and initiative is to reduce our carbon footprint, waste, and CO2.
 This year, we are further improving our facilities in Ballard by transferring and consolidating them to Everett.